Green-Software-Foundation/if/github-processes.md

 ## Hotfixes

 We will hotfix by raising PRs into `release` when necessary.
-These PRs require sign off by a core developer and our QA engineer.
+These PRs require sign-off by a core developer and our QA engineer.

 If more than two hotfixes are required on a particular release, the team will call a spike meeting to determine the causes of the bugs, identify any changes required to our QA process and determine next steps for fixing the release.

 Hotfixes on release can be merged back into `main` when they have been fully QA tested.

 We intend for hotfixes to be as infrequent as possible.

-## Schematic

-Our Github branch management process is summarized in the foillowing schematic